Tag Archives: overtraining

 A strength training and conditioning specialist can screen each athlete’s movements in order to determine a baseline level of movement and strength.
 They then develop exercises and drills that will enhance the good movement qualities while addressing any bad motor patterns that may exist.
 Main components that are often noticed by trained professionals are mobility(flexibility) and stability (strength) issues.

-For more on strength & conditioning or to inquire about training with the Center for Physical Rehabilitation at the Academy for Sports & Wellness, please visit: www.pt-cpr.com/academy
+This article Written by The Center for Physical Rehabilitation at the Academy for Sports & Wellness, please visit: www.pt-cpr.com/academy

 overtraining